celery/celery/docs/userguide/tasks.rst

     This is the name the task is registered as.
-    You can set this name manually, or just use the default which is atomatically generated using the module and class name.
+    You can set this name manually, or just use the default which is automatically generated using the module and class name.

 * abstract

-    Abstract classes are not registered, so they're only used for making new task types by subclassing.
+    Abstract classes are not registered, so they're only used for making new task types by sub classing.

 * max_retries